 Billed as a wanderlust couple exploring the world…one pub at a time.
 Most recent posts have them in Austria, with past service in South Korea, Canada, Bahrain, and Afghanistan.

 He has lived for more than eight years in the Middle East, Latin America, and India with his plucky family of four children, one spouse, and however many plush toys fit into two or three child-sized backpacks.

 Completed A-100 in 2016 after taking the FSOT 3 times.
 Married to a dual citizen.
-First post was to Saudi Arabia.
+The first post was to Saudi Arabia.
 Last updated in 2016.

 A Public Diplomacy FSO most recently in Lithuania.
-Blog covers 11 years from 2007-2018.
+The blog covers 11 years from 2007 to 2018.